hzeller/bant/README.md

                         (fix your project to use quotes if you need acknowlege or validate).
                         Default: acknowledge
+                      --graph-augment=<bazel-target> Additioal bazel targets
-    canonicalize   : Emit rename edits to canonicalize targets. compile-flags  : (experimental) Emit compile flags.
+                         you'd like the dependency graph know about. canonicalize   : Emit rename edits to canonicalize targets. compile-flags  : (experimental) Emit compile flags.
 Redirect or output with -o compile_flags.txt